cscruz-devops/fibonacci-gcp-challenge/README.md

 3-Add .github/workflows/deploy.yml to trigger on merge to main.

 This eliminates local credentials and enables passwordless OIDC authentication from GitHub to GCP.

-📚 Maintainer

-Cesley Sousa Cruz (cscruz-devops)
-Multi-cloud Engineer / DevOps / SRE

-🪪 License

-This project is licensed under the MIT License — see the LICENSE file for details.